AlphaTeamBI/redis-container/README.md

 We forked this repo from : [scolrg](https://github.com/sclorg/redis-container/)

-On this repository we made some changes on redis 7 version in order to add more settings on the redis.conf file.
+On this repository we made some changes on redis 7 version in order to add more settings to redis.conf file.
 We edited files in ./7/root/usr

 Create Image